 At Children’s Hospital our focus is on translational research.
 This means taking findings from the lab and applying them to new therapies to benefit patients in our hospitals and clinics.
-The research in the lab directly impacts how kids are being treated for childhood …Continue reading →
+The research in the lab directly impacts how kids are being treated for childhood …Click here to continue reading

 I have the unique opportunity every day to see the work that is being done to improve the lives of children right here in Milwaukee.

 Many people forget that kids are not small adults.
 The research that is done in the adult world cannot be directly applied to children.
 By investing in pediatric research, we hopefully can stop diseases in their tracks.